-Numbered at 71 million, millennials are the fastest growing population in the U.S., exceed Generation X and baby boomers alike, according to a report by the Pew Research Center.
+With 71 million millennials in the U.S., they’re the fastest growing population, exceeding Generation X and baby boomers alike according to a report by the Pew Research Center.

 While retail brands successfully engage millennials with personalized, multi-channel marketing, health care continues to struggle to reach this unique demographic.

 Unlike older generations, millennial consumers want their health care to be convenient, cost-efficient and consumer-focused.

 They want to read reviews of doctors, make their appointments online and find out what their health plan covers—all with one swipe on their mobile devices.

 Millennials also lack loyalty and will switch providers without a second thought.